komali2/blog/content/posts/taidong-indepth-tourism/index.md

 After we were done messin around, we're brought to a pile of dirt and rocks.
 This was a traditional way of cooking called, I believe, "Ichibi."
 The method involves having the kids dig a huge pit and chucking a bunch of vegetables and whatever other food into it.
 They cover this with stones, set a fire on the stones, and then cover the whole thing in mud and let it cook.
 Apparently it doesn't cook very well but they eat it anyway.
 It's supposed to be a good activity to do when the parents are out hunting or whatever, and the grandparents want to keep the kids busy.
 Thus, the tour guide seemed to feel quite nostalgic about it.
 He described his culture as a scarcity culture and said that being able to eat so much food at once was a delight.

-{{< figure src="tribefoodcovered.jpg" alt="The food covered in rocks and dirt" caption="The tour guide said that typically the food is just chucked straight up into a bit and covered with rocks and dirt, but they wrapped it all in tinfoil and covered it with a pot for our sake." >}}
+{{< figure src="tribefoodcovered.jpg" alt="The food covered in rocks and dirt" caption="The tour guide said that typically the food is just chucked straight up into a pit and covered with rocks and dirt, but they wrapped it all in tinfoil and covered it with a pot for our sake." >}}

 We dig out the Ichibi and bring it over to a table where a veritable feast had been laid out.
 It's all super good food.
 I really like the blood sausage.
 Some of the food is made with herbs we saw in the forest.
 I like that.
 We eat and talk a while.
 Some tea is served, which we can optionally mix with a millet wine they make locally.
 I thought it was surprisingly refreshing.